Counting multiple graphs in generalized Tur\'an problems: Proofs using stability

 \begin{corollary} Let $\chi(F)=m+1>r\ge 5$ and $F$ have a color-critical edge.
-If $n$ is large enough, then $\ex_r(n,Berge-F)=|\cT_{m}^r(n)|$. \end{corollary}
+If $n$ is large enough, then $\ex_r(n,\textup{Berge-}F)=|\cT_{m}^r(n)|$. \end{corollary}

 Note that the above corollary is already known, for every $r$.
 The $r$-uniform \textit{expansion} $F^{+r}$ of a graph $F$ is the specific $r$-uniform Berge copy that contains the most vertices, i.e. the $r-2$ vertices added to each edge of $F$ are distinct for different edges, and distinct from the vertices of $F$.
+Let $\cT_{m}^r(n)$ denote the complete $m$-partite $r$-uniform hypergraph on $n$ vertices with each part of order $\lfloor n/m\rfloor$ or $\lceil n/m\rceil$.
 Mubayi \cite{muba} proved $\ex_r(n,K_{m+1}^{+r})=(1+o(1))|\cT_{m}^r(n)|$, and Pikhurko \cite{pikhu} proved $\ex_r(n,K_{m+1}^{+r})=|\cT_{m}^r(n)|$ for $n$ large enough.
 According to the survey \cite{mubver} of Mubayi and Verstra\"ete on expansions, Alon and Pikhurko observed that Pikhurko's proof generalizes to the case $F$ is $(m+1)$-chromatic with a color-critical edge, showing $\ex_r(n,F^{+r})=|\cT_{m}^r(n)|$ for $n$ large enough.
 It implies the same for Berge hypergraphs, which is Corollary \ref{criti}.

-Another corollary of Theorem \ref{edgecrit} is that any $(k+1)$-tuple of cliques where the order of one of the cliques is larger that the order of any other clique by at least three, is color-resistant for large enough $n$.
+Another corollary of Proposition \ref{edgecrit} is that any $(k+1)$-tuple of cliques where the order of one of the cliques is larger than the order of any other clique by at least three, is color-resistant for large enough $n$.
 In the next section we show that the same holds for every $n$, without the restriction on the order of the cliques.